finkusuma-dev/fem-recipe-page/README.md

 ## CSS Implementation

 - `img` element (mobile design): To make the `img` element full width, use negative margin and increase the width to extend through the inline paddings.
-- list-item element: Before setting the margin and padding of the list-item according to Figma, first set the margin to align the marker with the text above it.
+- list-item element (margin & padding): Before setting the margin and padding of the list-item according to Figma, first set the margin to align the marker with the text above it.

   ```css
   ul li {